Michael N. Hall: Research

-Hall is a pioneer in the PI3K/AKT/mTOR pathway and cell growth control, and is best known for discovering mTOR.
-In 1991, Hall seminally discovered two genes that, when mutated, made rapamycin unable to inhibit cell growth in yeasts.
-Hall named them TOR1 and TOR2, short for "Target of Rapamycin", which his group also sequenced and characterized.
+Hall researches the PI3K/AKT/mTOR pathway and cell growth control.
+He identified the protein kinase Tor (also known as mTOR).
+In 1991, Hall identified two genes in yeast that, when mutated, stopped rapamycin from inhibiting cell growth.
+He named the genes TOR1 and TOR2 for "Target of Rapamycin".
+His group sequenced these genes, characterizing them as homologous kinases.

-Three years later, Stuart Schreiber identified the mammalian counterpart of TOR, known as the "mammalian target of rapamycin" (mTOR).
-The gene and the protein it encodes are later renamed the "mechanistic target of rapamycin", while the short form remains mTOR.
+Stuart Schreiber identified the mammalian counterpart of TOR 3 years later and named it "mammalian target of rapamycin" (mTOR).
+The protein was later renamed "mechanistic target of rapamycin", retaining the mTOR abbreviation; both mTOR and TOR are now used to describe the protein across all organisms.

-The protein encoded by the TOR (and mTOR) gene is a protein kinase activated by growth factors, nutrients, and insulin.
-It is a central controller of cell growth and metabolism.
-The TOR protein plays a key role in aging and the development of diseases such as cancer, obesity, diabetes, and cardiovascular disease.
+The TOR (or mTOR) gene encodes a protein kinase activated by growth factors like insulin, available nutrients, and cellular energy in the form of ATP, functioning to control cell growth and metabolism.
+TOR protein dysregulation is implicated in aging and pathologies including cancer, obesity, diabetes, and cardiovascular disease.

-After the discovering TOR, Hall continued studying the function and regulation of TOR and mTOR in yeasts and humans.
-His group was the first to recognize that yeast TOR1 and TOR2 proteins can form two protein complexes (known as TORC1 and TORC2) with distinct functions and compositions.
-They went on to show the mammalian counterpart of TORC2 (named mTORC2) is not inhibited by rapamycin and regulates a different signaling pathway from mTORC1.
+Hall studies TOR/mTOR regulation in yeasts and humans.
+His laboratory discovered that TOR proteins form two functionally and compositionally distinct protein complexes (TORC1 and TORC2).
+They demonstrated the mammalian counterpart of TORC2 (mTORC2) resists rapamycin inhibition and regulates a signaling pathway distinct from mTORC1.

-Hall also identified many roles of mTORC1 and mTORC2, including ribosomes physically interact with and activate mTORC2, glutamine breakdown stimulates mTORC1, and mTORC2 promotes lipid synthesis and cancer.
-Collaborating with Nenad Ban and Timm Maier, Hall reported the structures of mTORC1 in 2016 and mTORC2 in 2018.
+Hall's research group identified distinct functions for TORC1 and TORC2. mTORC1 activates nucleotide synthesis and is stimulated by glutamine breakdown; mTORC2 promotes lipid synthesis and tumorigenesis.
+Hall collaborated with Nenad Ban and Timm Maier to report the structures of mTORC1 in 2016 and mTORC2 in 2018.